Will an Indulgence Take Away My Punishment for My Sins

 Seeking an indulgence to “remove our punishment” so we won’t suffer, is a shameful act of self-love.
 It is just another proof of how far we are from a saving faith (being in a state of grace), since nobody can be in the state of grace if we are full of self-love and not striving to do all for the love of God.

-I understand since we are so selfish and far from a saving faith, to motivate others to change and begin to seek Christ to soften our hardened hearts, we must be given selfish reasons, since our concern for God is so little.
+I understand since we are so selfish and far from a saving faith, to motivate others to change and begin to seek Christ, so to soften our hardened hearts, we must be given selfish reasons at first, since our concern for God is so little.

-Telling someone we will choose Hell and not Life if we don’t repent and change is great motivation for us to begin to seek to live the true faith.
-Then after we work in changing, real love for God will begin to develop from all the grace we receive…and then our concern will be to do all to love God.
+Therefore, telling someone we will choose Hell and not Life if we don’t repent and change is great motivation for us to begin to seek to live the true faith.
+Then after we work on changing, real love for God will begin to develop from all the grace we receive…and then our concern will be to do all to love God.

 But as far as indulgences go, all selfish ambitions should be removed, since it only breeds more selfish souls.
-There is not the smallest amount of grace that can be received for the self-loving soul.
+There is not the smallest amount of grace that can be received for the self-loving soul through an indulgence.
 Not a drop.

 Saints Don’t Want to Escape Their Punishment